TALES FROM THE BLACK FOREST: How Busch Gardens Williamsburg’s Big Bad Wolf Blew a Generation Away

 Python at Busch Gardens Tampa.
 Image: Joel, Flickr (license)

-As it happens, one of those clones happened to fall to the Anheuser-Busch family.
-In 1976, the Tampa Bay park (then problematically named Busch Gardens: The Dark Continent) debuted Python – a slithering, serpentine, sleek copy of Corkscrew perfectly at home in its tropical setting.
-The first coaster at Busch Gardens in Tampa, Python was just the hit Anheuser-Busch expected.
+As it happens, one of those clones happened to fall to the Anheuser Busch family.
+In 1976, the African-themed Tampa Bay park (then problematically named Busch Gardens: The Dark Continent) debuted Python – a slithering, serpentine, sleek copy of Corkscrew perfectly at home in its tropical setting.
+The first coaster at Busch Gardens in Tampa, Python was just the hit Anheuser Busch expected.
 So it’s no surprise that a European counterpart was quickly greenlit for Virginia.

 Though not the first roller coaster in Williamsburg, 1978’s Loch Ness Monster was certainly the park’s first signature thrill ride.
 Rather than a direct clone of Corkscrew, the Arrow classic opted not for corkscrews, but for the world’s first interlocking loops.
 While it was a bare steel coaster in the midst of an otherwise historic park, Loch Ness Monster captured the imagination of a generation.
 It was quite literally a legend brought to life, diving along forested ravines, dipping along the Rhine River, and twisting through hidden caves.

-In 1980, the pendulum of expansion swung back to Tampa, which opened Scorpion – a classic coaster from manufacturer Schwarzkopf (whose rides – increasingly rare today – are known for their circular loops, rather than the clothoid or teardrop-shaped loops in Arrow’s designs and modern engineering).
+In 1980, the pendulum of expansion swung back to Tampa, which opened Scorpion – a classic coaster from manufacturer Schwarzkopf (whose rides – increasingly rare today – are known for their circular loops, rather than the clothoid, or teardrop-shaped, vertical loops in Arrow’s designs and modern engineering).
 Given the pattern started by Python and Loch Ness Monster, you might’ve expected the Virginia park to open a Schwarzkopf coaster soon after… and as the story goes, that was the plan…

-In fact, the German manufacturer Schwartzopf was reportedly hard at work as far back as the mid-1970s developing what they hoped would be a landmark new style of roller coaster.
-Spiraling and gliding around massive support towers, this entirely new genre of coaster would certainly take the world by storm…
+In fact, the German manufacturer Schwartzopf was reportedly hard at work as far back as the mid-1970s developing what they hoped would be a landmark new style of roller coaster meant to debut in Williamsburg.
+Schwarzkopf’s “Flugbahn” (“Flying Coaster”) would turn the still-young medium of the steel roller coaster upside down in an entirely new way.
+The “Flugbahn” would see passenger vehicles that rode not on top of steel tracks…

-Reportedly, their groundbreaking “flying” coaster was intended to debut at the real Oktoberfest in Germany, with a permanent installation in Busch Gardens’ German-themed Oktoberfest land simultaneously… It’s believed that Schwarzkopf had even poured concrete footings and installed initial supports for a full-sized mock-up prototype of the ride system at their testing grounds in Germany.
+Reportedly, Schwarzkopf’s groundbreaking “flying coaster” was initially expected to debut a traveling model at the real Oktoberfest in the company’s homeland of Germany, with a permanent installation in Busch Gardens’ German-themed Oktoberfest simultaneously… It’s believed that Schwarzkopf had even poured concrete footings and installed initial supports for a full-sized mock-up prototype of the ride system at their testing grounds in Münsterhausen, Germany.

 However, when Schwarzkopf filed for bankruptcy in 1980, any trace of the under-construction prototype was (literally) scrapped, as was any hope for the cutting edge ride system to make its debut in Virginia.
 The concept, however, lived on…